-Prerequisite/co-requisite: One ENGL course <299, not ENGL 100

-The study of English in an off-campus setting.
+Prerequisite/co-requisite: One ENGL course <299, not ENGL 100 Rotation: Arranged The study of English in an off-campus setting.

-ENGL 295 Selected Topics in English
+ENGL 295 Selected Topics in English [A: 3-0-0]3.

-[A: 3-0-0]3.

-Selected topics in English.
+Prerequisite: High school English 30-1 or ENGL 100 Rotation: Arranged Selected topics in English.
 Meets literature requirement for the breadth.